 Supply and Demand

 The supply and demand of scrap metals are also affected by the time of year.
-Metal recycling tends to pick up more during the warmer seasons, so there’s likely to have more demand for recycled metal in these months.
+Metal recycling tends to pick up more during the warmer seasons, so there’s likely to be more demand for recycled metal in these months.

 Quality of the Scrap Metal